 Here are some of the many benefits of the ITE:

-- Exam experience – When you take the ABFAS ITE as a resident, you will gain experience with the multiple‐choice didactic computer adaptive test (CAT) and the computer‐based patient simulation (CBPS) examinations.
+- Exam experience – When you take the ABFAS ITE, you will gain experience with the multiple‐choice didactic computer adaptive test (CAT) and the computer‐based patient simulation (CBPS) examinations.

 - Opportunity to improve test scores – Most residents find that their scores increase as they progress through their residency program.